svenssonaxel/keyboa/README.md

 - pandoc for building html and pdf documentation

 Run `make`.
 Done.
-You can install with `make install` and uninstall with `make uninstall`.
+You can then install with `make install` and uninstall with `make uninstall`.

 ## Running

-To use the release, you will probably want to have Python 3 installed but it is not required.
+A release contains:

+- Pre-built, standalone executables `listenkey.exe` and `sendkey.exe`
+- Ready-to-use Python 3 library `libkeyboa`
+- Documentation in man, HTML and PDF formats

-listenkey.exe and sendkey.exe are standalone applications.
-Run `listenkey -h` and `sendkey -h` for help.
+For quick reference, run `listenkey -h` and `sendkey -h`.

-See `layout1/__main__.py` and `layout2.py` for examples of how to write and run a processor.
+See `layout1/__main__.py` and `layout2.py` for examples of how to write and run a processor using `libkeyboa`.

 ## Warnings

 ### Use with care

-listenkey.exe with the -c option will prevent key events from reaching the applications.
-Unless you use it in combination with the -e or -d option, you run the risk of partially losing control of your computer.
+`listenkey` with the `-c` option will prevent key events from reaching the applications.
+Unless you use it in combination with the `-e` or `-d` option, you run the risk of partially losing control of your computer.
 This particular foot gun is necessary for the core functionality, so it will stay this way.
-The recommended and conservative use is to always have the -e option turned on.
-This way, if your processor hits a snag you can always press Esc to exit listenkey.exe.
-In order to make use of this option, you will need a layout that doesn't require using the Esc key.

-### Known bugs

-For security reasons, Windows does not allow all key event to be scoped up by an application like keyboa is attempting to do.
-Sometimes, a key down event can be sent to keyboa while the key up event is withheld.
-This can for example happen when Win+L is pressed to lock the desktop, or when switching to an application running with elevated privileges.
-From the perspective of your processor, this will look like a key being held down indefinitely.
-There is library functionality that attempts to compensate for this situation (unstick_keys), but it is not perfect.
+For every-day use, the recommended and conservative choice is to use `-c` in combination with `-e`.
+This way you can at least exit `listenkey` by pressing Esc.

 ### Alpha stage code

-This code is in alpha stage, and the API will not be stable before release of version 2.0.0.
+Keyboa is in alpha stage.
+The `keyboa-API` format and the CLI interface to `listenkey` and `sendkey` will not be stable until the release of keyboa version 2.0.0.